bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

-This document specifies an elliptic curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements while using compact keys.
-Similar to Curve25519, this curve is intended to target the 128-bit security level, but offering performance that is more than two times better.
-This curve is uniquely determined by a list of properties that are defined by clear performance and security goals.
+This document specifies an Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
+It is two times faster then Curve25519, and when not using endomorphisms 1.2 percent faster.
+This curve is the only known curve satisfying list of properties motivated by clear performance and security goals.

 --- middle

 # Introduction

 Public key cryptography continues to be computationally expensive particularly on less powerful devices.
-While recent advances have substantially reduced the cost of elliptic curve operations, the use of endomorphisms enables even more speedups, as does using quadratic fields over smaller primes.
+While recent advances in efficient formulas for addition and doubling have substantially reduced the cost of elliptic curve operations, the use of endomorphisms enables even more speedups, as does using quadratic fields over smaller primes.
 This facilitates significant reductions in power consumption as well as computing time.

-This document specifies an elliptic curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are significantly faster and more power-efficient than any other available alternatives.
-As described in [Curve4Q], this elliptic curve is uniquely determined by specific properties that are required to achieve top performance at a specific security level: Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
-This "uniqueness" is an important feature, given the recent concerns about the provenance and generation of the NIST curves.
+This document specifies an Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are significantly faster and more power-efficient than any other available alternatives.
+As described in [Curve4Q], this curve is uniquely determined by specific properties that are required to achieve top performance at a specific security level: Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
+This "uniqueness" allays concerns about selecting curves vulnerable to as of yet unknown attacks.

-This document also specifies how to perform Diffie-Hellman key agreements using this curve.
+This document also specifies how to perform Diffie-Hellman key agreement using this curve.

 # Mathematical Prerequisites